kittencup/angular2-github-manage/README.md

 # Introduction

-Github Manage for Angular 2 apps.
+Github Manage for Angular 2 apps.In order to facilitate to delete repositories

 **Note:** Angular 2.0 is not production ready yet!